Lacrymology/states/mongodb/doc/metrics.rst

 cursors:totalOpen
 ~~~~~~~~~~~~~~~~~

-Provides the number of cursors that MongoDB is maintaining for
+Provides the number of cursors that :doc:`/mongodb/doc/index` is
-clients.
-Because MongoDB exhausts unused cursors, typically this value
+maintaining for clients.
+Because :doc:`/mongodb/doc/index` exhausts
+unused cursors, typically this value small or zero.
+However, if there
-small or zero.
-However, if there is a queue, stale tailable cursor, or
+is a queue, stale tailable cursor, or a large number of operations,
-a large number of operations, this value may rise.
+this value may rise.

 databases
 ~~~~~~~~~

-Provides specific data about every database in MongoDB server.
+Provides specific data about every database in :doc:`/mongodb/doc/index` server.

 dur
 ~~~